-For this reason, if you live in Europe, you have the option of purchasing Psilocybin Truffles legally in the Netherlands.
+For this reason, if you live in Europe, you have the option of purchasing Psilocybin Truffles legally in the Netherlands (from sites such as Truffle Magic – approved by The Third Wave!).
 In a few other countries, such as Austria, Italy, Czech Republic, Portugal and Spain, possession and/or cultivation limited quantities of psilocybin is legal or decriminalized.

 If you want to learn more about how to get started microdosing with Psilocybin Truffles, sign up for our extensive microdosing course and join our community of helpful, enthusiastic microdosers!